srid/purescript-book-sources/chapter2.md

 - [`psc`](http://purescript.org) - The PureScript compiler itself.
 - [`npm`](http://npmjs.org) - The Node Package Manager, which will allow us to install the rest of our development tools.
-- [Pulp](https://github.com/bodil/pulp) - A command-line tool maintained by Bodil Stokke, which automates many of the tasks associated with managing PureScript projects.
+- [Pulp](https://github.com/bodil/pulp) - A command-line tool which automates many of the tasks associated with managing PureScript projects.

 The rest of the chapter will guide you through installing and configuring these tools.

 ## Installing PureScript

 The recommended approach to installing the PureScript compiler is to download a binary release for your platform from the [PureScript website](http://purescript.org).

 You should verify that the PureScript compiler executables are available on your path.
 Try running the PureScript compiler on the command line to verify this: